 The Fund classifies its investments based on both the Fund's business model for managing those financial assets and the contractual cash flow characteristics of the financial assets.
 The portfolio of financial assets is managed and performance is evaluated on a fair value basis.
 The Fund is primarily focused on fair value information and uses that information to assess the assets' performance and to make decisions.
+The Fund has not taken the option to irrevocably designate any equity securities as fair value through OCI.

-Investments in collective investment schemes are debt instruments with contractual cash flows that do not represent solely payment of principal and interest ("SPPI"), and therefore are classified as fair value through profit or loss.
+Investment in collective investment scheme has contractual cash flows that do not represent SPPI, and therefore are classified as fair value through profit or loss.

-The Fund classifies cash and cash equivalents, amount due from Manager of collective investment schemes and dividends receivable as financial assets at amortised cost as these financial assets are held to collect contractual cash flows consisting of the amount outstanding.
+The Fund classifies cash and cash equivalents, amount due from Manager, amount due from Manager of collective investment scheme and dividends receivable as financial assets at amortised cost as these financial assets are held to collect contractual cash flows consisting of the amount outstanding.

-The Fund classifies amount due to Manager, accrued management fee, amount due to Trustee, and other payables and accruals as financial liabilities measured at amortised cost.
+The Fund classifies amount due to Manager, accrued management fee, amount due to Trustee, distribution payable, and other payables and accruals as financial liabilities measured at amortised cost.